Stripe

 Step 1: Choose the integration type

-• Select Payment and continue to the next step.
+Select Payment as integration type and continue to the next step.

 Step 2: Choose the provider